Name: John Hart147

 There had been a tradition that three of John Hart's grandsons, for whom

-Waterhouse to make this composite portrait.
-(The name is printed wrong on
+Howard Waterhouse to make this composite portrait.
+Later, a photograph

 Hammond says,